Kamran1819G/Perplexica/README.md

 The quick start guide above covers the basic Docker setup.
 For detailed Docker instructions including development with live updates, production deployment, and troubleshooting, see the **[Docker Setup Guide](docs/DOCKER.md)**.

 #### For Contributors
-- Use `docker-compose -f docker-compose.dev.yaml up --build` for development with live updates
+- Use `docker-compose up --build` for development with live updates
 - Your changes will be reflected live in the running container
-- If you add dependencies, rebuild with `docker compose up --build`
+- If you add dependencies, rebuild with `docker-compose up --build`
 - The GitHub Actions workflow for Docker images is now only for official releases and is not required for local development

 ### Non-Docker Installation